Telstra to buy Digicel Pacific in Australia government-backed $1.6 bln deal - Up News Info

 Article content

+“Digicel Pacific is a commercially attractive asset and critical to telecommunications in the region,” Telstra Chief Executive Officer Andrew Penn said in a statement.

+“The Australian government is strongly committed to supporting quality private sector investment infrastructure in the Pacific region.”

-A sale of Digicel to a Chinese company would be a cause of concern for the Australian.
+A sale of Digicel to a Chinese company would have been a cause of concern for the Australian government, amid rising strategic competition between Washington allies and Beijing in the Pacific region.

-“The acquisition also reflects the Government’s commitment, as part of its Pacific Step Up, to support the development of secure and reliable infrastructure in the region, which is critical to the Pacific region’s economic growth and development,” a joint statement by several government ministers said.

-Telstra will fully own and operate the Digicel business, it said, adding that an additional $250 million could be added to the deal total depending on the performance of the business in the next three years.
+Digicel last year denied an Australian newspaper report it was considering a sale of its Pacific business to state-owned China Mobile Ltd.

+A joint statement by several Australian government ministers said on Monday that the acquisition reflected the government’s support of secure and reliable infrastructure in the region.